SMOLKEYS/bundles/README.md

 Click [here](https://github.com/SMOLKEYS) to access other stuff i made.

-Thanks to QmelZ for suggesting scrap2items, which i horribly misspelled.
+Thanks to QmelZ for suggesting scrap2items, sup3r87 for suggesting stubborn cheese.
+(They be badly misspelled)